sourcefrog/conserve/doc/format.md

 - `start_time`: The Unix time, in seconds, when the band was started.
 - `band_format_version`: The minimum program version to correctly read this band.
+- `format_flags`: A list of strings indicating capabilities required to read this band correctly.
+If this is set and non-empty, then the `band_format_version` must be at least 23.2.0.

 ### Band tail file